How Insurance Companies Determine the Value of a Vehicle in 2024 (All Car Owners Should Know)

 How is a totaled car value determined?
 If your car is deemed a total loss, meaning the cost to repair it exceeds its value, the insurance company will typically provide you with a settlement amount based on the car’s value.
 This settlement may be subject to your deductible and policy limits.
 You can discuss the settlement process and options with your insurance company.

-Do insurance companies use KBB (Kelley Blue Book) or NADA for car valuation?
+Do insurance companies use Kelley Blue Book (KBB) or NADA for car valuation?

-Insurance companies might refer to Kelley Blue Book, NADA, or other resources like CCC when determining the value of a car.
-The choice depends on company policy and the specific circumstances of the claim.
+Insurance companies might refer to a Kelley Blue Book estimate, NADA estimate, or other resources like CCC when determining the value of a car.
+The use of an insurance value of car calculator depends on company policy and the specific circumstances of the claim.

 How does the type of value (trade-in vs. private party) impact an insurance payout?